AndreAntunovic/MRIStanfordChallenge/README.md

 Since the task of diagnosing knee injuries in the near future will rely on human evaluation a big effort was paid on getting good visualization results.

-One can run the Jupiter Notebook HeatmapVisualization.iypnb, choose the desired knee MRI from: '/data/MRNet-v1.0/[train/valid]/[axial/coronal/sagittal]/{Number}.npy' which should be evaluated and load the state dictionary of the chosen neural network from: `experiment/{experiment-name}/args.json`.
+One can run the Jupyter Notebook HeatmapVisualization.iypnb, choose the desired knee MRI from: '/data/MRNet-v1.0/[train/valid]/[axial/coronal/sagittal]/{Number}.npy' which should be evaluated and load the state dictionary of the chosen neural network from: `experiment/{experiment-name}/args.json`.
 In this notebook one can either check how good visualization works for the chosen network or one can create GIFs as the one shown below.
 This is the sagittal view of a knee MRI, with an